-3 that in the interim period, broadcasting-satellite systems may only be introduced within the upper 25 MHz of the appropriate frequency band in accordance with the procedures contained in Sections A to C of Resolution 33 (Rev.WRC-15), or in Articles 9 to 14, as appropriate (see resolves 1 and 2 of Resolution 33 (Rev.WRC-15)).
+3 that in the interim period, broadcasting-satellite systems may only be introduced within the upper 25 MHz of the appropriate frequency band in accordance with the procedures contained in Articles 9 to 14, as appropriate.
 The complementary terrestrial service may be introduced during this interim period subject to coordination with administrations whose services may be affected;

 ...